crozone/ReedSolomonCCSDS/README.md

 * Encode: ~29,000 blocks per second = ~52 Mbps data throughput
 * Decode: ~13,000 blocks per second = ~23 Mbps data throughput

+# CLI Tool:

+A CLI tool is provided for basic command line encoding and decoding.

+### Usage:

+-v : Enable verbose output.
+All log output is written to standard error.

+-t : Enable text mode for input and output.
+In this mode, input should be formatted as hexedecimal ASCII (each byte is two characters 0-9,a-f,A-F).
+All non-alphanumeric characters will be ignored on input.
+Output is formatted the same, with newlines after every 16 bytes.

+-b : Enable binary mode for input and output (default).
+In this mode, input and output will be read as raw bytes with no conversion performed.

+-x : Enable dual-basis representation for parity.

+-c : Enable conventional representation for parity (default)

+-i <path> : Read from a file specifid by path instead of standard input. '-' may be given as the path to read from standard input anyway.

+-o <path> : Write to a file specified by path instead of standard output. '-' may be given as the path to write to standard output anyway.